 Best areas in Bordeaux for retirees

 Chartrons is found just across the river from La Bastide and is full of restaurants and antique shops.
-It’s seen lots of renovation in recent years, so much of the property on offer is completely modernised.
-In fact, you’ll hardly have to leave Chartrons because everything you need is in walking distance.
+It’s seen lots of renovation in recent years, so much of the property on offer is completely modernized.
+In fact, you’ll hardly have to leave Chartrons because everything you need is within walking distance.

 Areas to avoid in Bordeaux